 Bypass Diode for Solar Panel Protection

-Bypass Diodes are used in solar photovoltaic (PV) systems to protect partially shaded PV cells from fully operating cells in full sun within the same solar panel when used in high voltage series arrays.
+The Bypass Diode is used in solar photovoltaic (PV) arrays to protect partially shaded PV cells from fully operating cells in full sun within the same solar panel when used in high voltage series arrays.

 Solar photovoltaic panel are a great way to generate free electrical energy using the power of the sun.
 You just place them wherever you want and away you go either as part of an off-grid stand alone system or as roof installed PV panels for a grid connected system.
 The power range of a solar photovoltaic system is extremely wide, from a few milliwatts to hundreds of megawatts due in part to the modularity of the solar panels.